Tahawwur Hussain Rana

+Born and raised in Pakistan, Rana completed medical school before serving as a doctor in the Pakistan Army, where he had the rank of Captain.
+In the late 1990s, he deserted from the Army and emigrated to Canada.

+After obtaining Canadian citizenship, he migrated to the United States and settled in Chicago, Illinois.
+There he operated various businesses, including an immigration consultancy.

-In 2009, Rana was arrested in connection with his involvement in the 2008 Mumbai attacks, which killed over 160 people.
-He was also linked to an attempted attack on Jyllands-Posten, which had published controversial cartoons of the Prophet Muhammad.
-Rana was charged with 12 offenses, among them being accused of aiding and abetting in the killing of American citizens.
-Although Rana was acquitted by a U.S. court of direct participation in the Mumbai attacks, he was convicted of providing material support for terrorism, including helping his co-conspirator, David Headley, plan both the Mumbai and Copenhagen attacks.
-Rana was sentenced to 14 years in prison in 2013.
+In October 2009, Rana was arrested in the US in connection with his involvement in the 2008 Mumbai attacks, which killed over 160 people.
+He was also linked to an attempted attack on the Jyllands-Posten in Denmark, which had published controversial cartoons of the Islamic prophet Muhammad.
+Rana was charged with 12 offences, among them aiding and abetting in the killing of American citizens.
+Although Rana was acquitted by a U.S. court of direct participation in the Mumbai attacks, he was convicted of providing material support for terrorism, including helping his co-conspirator David Headley plan both the Mumbai and Copenhagen attacks.
+In 2013 Rana was sentenced to 14 years in prison.
 Rana and Headley were given a trial in absentia in a Bombay High Court for their involvement in the 2008 Mumbai attacks.
-Indian authorities actively sought extradition for both.
+Indian authorities actively sought extradition for both men.

-Rana’s case garnered international attention due to his connections to global terrorism networks and the involvement of former military personnel in extremist activities.
-In 2023, the Supreme Court of the United States approved his extradition to India for his indirect role in the Mumbai attacks, a decision confirmed by President Donald Trump in February 2025.
+Rana’s case garnered international attention due to his connections to global terrorism networks and his military service that preceded his extremist activities.
+In 2023, the Supreme Court of the United States approved his extradition to India, a decision confirmed by President Donald Trump in February 2025.

-Rana was extradited to India by the United States on 9 April 2025 for his involvement in the 2008 Mumbai attacks.
+Rana was extradited to India by the United States on 9 April 2025.
 After arriving in India, Rana was sent into custody with the NIA.